 The police can arrest someone either with or without a warrant and the majority of arrests are made without a warrant.
 Alternatively, the police can choose to issue a summons for a person to appear in court rather than arrest them.

 What is a warrant?

 A warrant for a person's arrest is a written authority from a magistrate or judge for the arrest of a named person.
 It authorises all police officers to arrest the person named whenever that person is found.
 It can be issued for an offence or for failing to attend court at a nominated time.

 A person arrested on a warrant is taken into custody and must be brought before a court.
-The person does not have to be taken to court if the warrant includes an order indicating that bail can be granted by the police [Summary Procedure Act 1921 (SA) ss 20 and 69].
+The person does not have to be taken to court if the warrant includes an order indicating that bail can be granted by the police [Criminal Procedure Act 1921 (SA) ss 20 and 69].

 When can police make an arrest without a warrant?

 Under the Summary Offences Act 1953 (SA), the police can arrest someone without a warrant who:

 - is caught committing an offence [s 75]